danfengHuang-007/basic-javascript-project/README.md

 # basic-javascript-project
-this repo is used for practicing some basic javascript projects
+This repo is used for practicing some basic javascript projects.
+The first project is about counting the passengers who enter the website.